Drafts for Public Comment

 All submissions received will be made publicly available on the Communications Alliance website unless the submitter requests otherwise.

-PUBLIC COMMENT PERIOD CLOSES AT 5:00 P.M.
+PUBLIC COMMENT PERIOD CLOSED AT 5:00 P.M.
 ON TUESDAY 25 FEBRUARY 2025

-The Code is designed to:
+The Code has been revised to:

 All submissions received will be made publicly available on the Communications Alliance website unless the submitter requests otherwise.